Rick Trainor: Career

-Trainor was Vice-Chancellor of the University of Greenwich (2000–2004).
-Prior to this appointment, he was Senior Vice-Principal of the University of Glasgow.
-In 2004 Trainor became Principal of King's College London, where he is also Professor of Social History.
+Trainor was Vice-Chancellor of the University of Greenwich and Professor of Social History (2000–2004).
+Prior to this appointment, between 1979 and 2000 he was an academic (latterly Professor of Social History) and administrator (successively Director of the Design and Implementation of Software in History [DISH] Project, Dean of Social Sciences and Vice-Principal) of the University of Glasgow.
+In 2004 Trainor became Principal of King's College London, where he was also Professor of Social History.
 In 2009 the title of President of King's was added.

-Between 2007 and 2009 Rick served as President of Universities UK (UUK), the organisation that represents the heads of all UK Universities.
+Between 2007 and 2009 Trainor also served as President of Universities UK (UUK), the organisation that represents the heads of all UK Universities.
 In this role he engaged with the new Department of Innovation, Universities and Skills and latterly, the successor Department of Business, Innovation and Skills, on a wide range of issues including autonomy, funding, research, standards and immigration.
-He served on the Confederation of British Industries' Higher Education Task Force from 2008–2009.
+He served on the Confederation of British Industries' Higher Education Task Force from 2008 to 2009.
+As part of his work with UUK Trainor co-chaired the Prime Minister's UK/US Higher Education Study Group, which resulted in a major initiative, the UK-US Higher Education Global Innovation Fund.

-Since becoming Principal of King's in 2004, Trainor has overseen the promotion of the College from 96th to 19th place in the QS World University Rankings (2015/16), making it the 5th ranked UK university.
+After becoming Principal of King's in 2004, Trainor oversaw the promotion of the College from 96th to 19th place in the QS World University Rankings (2015/16), making it the 5th ranked UK university.

 In 2010 King's was named UK Sunday Times University of the Year.
 According to 2014's Research Excellence Framework (REF), the academic institution rose 15 places since its last assessment in 2008, climbing on grade point average to reach seventh place.

-Trainor oversaw the College's role in the creation of King's Health Partners in 2009, an academic health science centre, in which King's College London collaborates with Guy's and St Thomas's Hospitals, King's College Hospital and South London and Maudsley NHS Foundation Trusts.
-He also oversaw the joining King's College London with the Francis Crick Institute in 2011.
+Trainor oversaw the College's role in the creation of King's Health Partners in 2009, an academic health science centre, in which King's College London collaborates with Guy's and St Thomas's Hospitals, King's College Hospital, and South London and Maudsley NHS Foundation Trusts.
+He also oversaw King's College London joining the Francis Crick Institute in 2011.